Henna: Spain

 Henna was cultivated in the Nasrid kingdom of Granada and applied to the face and hair by both sexes.

 After the Castilian conquest of Granada (1492), it was forbidden for Moriscos as it was a sign distinguishing them from Old Christians.

-After the expulsion of the Moriscos (1609-1614), cultivation ceased.
+After the expulsion of the Moriscos (1609–1614), cultivation ceased.

 Sudan

 In Sudan, Henna dyes are regarded with a special sanctity in Sudan and for that reason they are always present during happy occasions: weddings and children circumcisions, in particular.

-Henna has been part of Sudan's social and cultural heritage ever since the days of Sudan's ancient civilizations where both would-be couples get their hands and feet pigmented with this natural dye.
+Henna has been part of Sudan's social and cultural heritage ever since the days of Sudan's ancient civilizations, where both would-be couples would get their hands and feet pigmented with this natural dye.

 Children also have their hands and feet dyed with henna during their circumcision festivity.

 Tunisia

-In Tunisia, The traditional wedding process begins 8 days before the wedding ceremony when a basket is delivered to the bride, which contains henna.
+In Tunisia, the traditional wedding process begins 8 days before the wedding ceremony when a basket is delivered to the bride, which contains henna.
 The mother of the groom supervises the process in order to ensure all is being done correctly.
 Today, the groom accompanies the bride in the ritual at the henna party, but the majority of henna painting is done on the bride's body.

 Turkey

-During the Victorian era, Turkey was a major exporter of henna for use in dying hair.
+During the Victorian era, Turkey was a major exporter of henna for use in dyeing hair.
 Henna parties were commonly practiced in Turkey similarly to Arab countries.